jamesallardice/front-end-build/README.md

 ## Bundled tools

-The Full Frontal build script depends on a number of third party tools.
+The Front End Build script depends on a number of third party tools.
 Everything that is required is bundled into the download packages, and can be found in the *lib* directory.
 Included tools are as follows:

 <table>
 <thead>